It Won't Be Christmas Without You

-It Won't Be Christmas Without You is the first Christmas album by country group Brooks & Dunn released in 2002.
+It Won't Be Christmas Without You is the eighth studio album and the first Christmas album by country music duo Brooks & Dunn released in 2002.
 Their first album of Christmas music, it features covers of traditional Christmas songs, as well as several newly written tunes.
 Four of the album's songs — "Hangin' 'Round the Mistletoe", the title track, "Rockin' Little Christmas" and "Winter Wonderland" — received enough airplay to enter the Billboard country music charts, peaking at numbers 47, 41, 57 and 57, respectively.

 The album received a 3 star rating from Allmusic, with an unattributed review praising Brooks & Dunn for "wisely foregoing the drippy, synth-laden production that ruins many contemporary country Christmas albums, instead relying on the neo-honky tonk sound that made the duo famous."